Paul-Roux-Phys/BootstrapVirasoro.jl/README.md

 For more information, please refer to [the documentation](https://paul-roux-phys.github.io/BootstrapVirasoro.jl/stable/).

-If you use this program in any of your scientific work, you should cite it as
+If you use this program in your scientific work, you should cite it as

 ```text
 BibTex: